Metaswitch/clearwater-readthedocs/docs/Handling_Failed_Nodes.md

 * create a new cluster, only on A, by:
     * editing `etcd_cluster` in `/etc/clearwater/local_config` to just contain A's IP (e.g. `etcd_cluster=10.0.0.1`)
     * running `sudo service clearwater-etcd force-new-cluster`.
 This will warn that this is dangerous and should only be run during this process; choose to proceed.
-    * running `etcdctl -C 10.0.0.1:4000 member list` to check that the cluster only has A in
+    * running `clearwater-etcdctl member list` to check that the cluster only has A in
-    * running `etcdctl -C 10.0.0.1:4000 cluster-health` to check that the cluster is healthy
+    * running `clearwater-etcdctl cluster-health` to check that the cluster is healthy
-    * running `etcdctl -C 10.0.0.1:4000 get ims_domain` to check that the data is safe
+    * running `clearwater-etcdctl get ims_domain` to check that the data is safe
 * get B to join that cluster by:
     * editing `etcd_cluster` in `/etc/clearwater/local_config` to just contain A's IP (e.g. `etcd_cluster=10.0.0.1`)
     * running `service clearwater-etcd force-decommission`.
 This will warn that this is dangerous and offer the chance to cancel; do not cancel.